HMS Ambuscade (D38): Design and construction

 In November 1923, the Admiralty issued a request to the major British shipyards specialising in destroyers for designs for the first destroyers to be built for the Royal Navy since the end of the First World War.
 The ships were required to carry a similar armament to that of the preceding war-built W-class destroyers (i.e. four 4.7 in (120 mm) guns and six 21 in (533 mm) torpedo tubes) but to have a longer range, at least 5000 nmi at cruising speed.
 A speed of at least 34 knots was required, and the ships were to be no more than 315 ft long between perpendiculars (pp).

 The winning designs were those from Yarrow and Thornycroft, and orders for one ship each placed in June 1924.
 Yarrow's design, which became HMS Ambuscade, was smaller and lighter (307 ft long (pp) and 1585 LT full load displacement) than Thornycroft's Amazon (311 ft 9 in pp long and 1812 LT full load).
 The ship was fitted with Yarrow's distinctive inward sloping stern, which Yarrow claimed increased the ship's speed by up to 1 knot compared to a conventional V-shaped stern.

 In order to provide the increased fuel economy required by the specification, Ambuscade was fitted three 4-drum Yarrow boilers with air pre-heating, working at a pressure of 290 psi and 200 °F (111 °C) of superheat.
 These fed geared steam turbines and drove two propeller shafts.
 The machinery was rated at 35500 shp.

 The main gun armament of Ambuscade consisted of four 4.7 inch BL Mk I guns.
 These guns fired a 50 lb shell to a range of 15800 yd at a rate of about 5–6 rounds per gun per minute, with 190 shells carried per gun.
 (Later destroyers were fitted with QF guns firing cased charges and giving a higher rate of fire).
 Anti-aircraft armament consisted of two 2-pounder pom-poms (with 100 rounds per gun) and four Lewis guns.
 Torpedo armament consisted of the required six 21 inch torpedo tubes, in two triple mounts.

-The ship's armament went a number of changes during the Second World War.
+The ship's armament went through a number of changes during the Second World War.
 By April 1941, the aft triple torpedo-tube mount was replaced by a 3-inch (76 mm) anti-aircraft gun.
 Further changes included the addition of two Oerlikon 20 mm cannon, the removal of two 4.7 inch guns ("A"- and "Y"-mount), replacement of the ships rangefinder and director with radar, fitting of the Hedgehog anti-submarine mortar and a heavier depth charge outfit.
 The ship's Hedgehog mount and remaining torpedo tubes were removed when the ship was fitted with two Squid launchers in May 1943.

 Ambuscade was laid down at Yarrow's Glasgow shipyard on 8 December 1924 and was launched on 14 January 1926.
 During speed trials on 2 March 1927, Ambuscade reached an average speed of 36.88 knot.
 She was commissioned on 9 April 1927.